kvark/kvark.github.io/_posts/2021-05-01-spirv-horrors.markdown

 ### Storage classes

 They are simply confusing.
 What is "UniformConstant"?
 How is it different from "Uniform"?
 Storage buffers started off in this class, only to be assigned their own "StorageBuffer" class later on with an extension...
-Fortunately, David [explained](https://github.com/gpuweb/gpuweb/issues/1105#issuecomment-702837083) all the classes and suggested a nice scheme for WGSL.
+Fortunately, [DavidN](https://github.com/dneto0) [explained](https://github.com/gpuweb/gpuweb/issues/1105#issuecomment-702837083) all the classes and suggested a nice scheme for WGSL.
 In this scheme, all the opaque things, such as samplers and textures, belonged to "Handle" class.
 I wish SPIR-V had that from the start.

 ### Variables